pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/projects/project-file.md

 #### About `virtualenv`

 New Python projects created with `pulumi new` have this option set by default.
 If not specified, Pulumi will invoke the `python3` command it finds on `$PATH` (falling back to `python`) to run the Python program.
 To use a virtual environment without the `virtualenv` option, run `pulumi` commands (such as `pulumi up`) from an activated virtual environment shell.
 Or, if using a tool like [Pipenv](https://github.com/pypa/pipenv), prefix `pulumi` commands with `pipenv run pulumi ...`.

+#### About `typechecker`

+This option can be set to `mypy` or `pyright`.
+(For additional type checkers, file an issue at [https://github.com/pulumi/pulumi/issues](https://github.com/pulumi/pulumi/issues).).
+If set, the given type checker will be invoked to check the Python code before running the Pulumi program.

 ### `config` options